TunarJamalov/pixelplanet/README.md

 ```
 pm2 startup
 ```
-(execute as the user that is running pixelplanet)
+(execute as the user that is running pixelking)
 And follow the printed steps if needed.
-This will generate a systemctl service file `/etc/systemd/system/pm2-pixelplanet.service` and enable it.
+This will generate a systemctl service file `/etc/systemd/system/pm2-pixelking.service` and enable it.
 You will have to run `pm2 save` while the canvas is running to let pm2 know what to start.
-To make sure that mysql and redis are up when pixelplanet starts, edit this service file and modify the lines:
+To make sure that mysql and redis are up when pixelking starts, edit this service file and modify the lines:
 ```
 Wants=network-online.target
 After=network.target mysql.service redis.service